excel-lang/excel-lang/README.md

 * Booleans `True` and `False`
 * Numbers can be integers or floats, ex: `25`, `15.6`, `.5`
-* Strings are enclosed within single quotes, ex: `'this is a string'`
+* Strings are enclosed within single quotes, ex. `'this is a string'`

 ### Variables
 Variables are only created through function parameters.
 You cannot declare/define a variable within the body a of function.
+If a variable is referenced that is not a parameter, the name will be passed directly to an Excel formula.
+This allows you to reference columns, ex. `A1` or `G7`.

+### Ranges
+Ranges are create with the same syntax as in Excel, ex. `A1:A10`

+### Sheets
+You can reference values from other sheets by specifying a name or a string in the case you want to reference a sheet with whitespace.
+The value to get from the sheet can be any expression.
+This allows you to use variables or ranges.

+#### Examples
+`Sheet[A1:A10]`

+`'Sheet with whitespace'[B2]`

 ### Built In Values
 * `R` can be used to access the current row number during generation